 10.4 Gift vouchers can be used on our 35 week Modern and Traditional Upholstery courses but please be aware that these courses have a different booking procedure and places are limited.
 We recommend contacting us for full details.

 10.5 Gift vouchers can take up to five working days so please purchase in good time.
-The Cass Short Course Office is closed over the Christmas break therefore no vouchers can be produced between 21 December and 2 January.

 Please ensure that your place is confirmed and the course is running before you make any travel arrangements.
 We do not offer refunds for travel or accommodation costs in accordance with Clause 6.4 above.